remla24-team6/phishing_detection_cnn/README.md

 #### Pylint configuration
 We use Pylint to check for code quality.
 The configuration file can be found in `.pylintrc`.
-Pylint was configured to accept common ML variable names (i.e., X_train, X_test).
+Pylint was configured to accept variable names starting with a capital, such as X_train, X_test, because these are common ML variable names.